MixinNetwork/developers.mixin.one/developers-docs/docs/api/external/pending-deposits.md

 ### The group of parameter

-1. `user=uuid`, get the pending deposits of the user.
+1. `user=uuid`, get the pending deposits of the user, require authorization token.
 1. `source=blockchain&asset=uuid&transaction_hash=7842f9c26f24b8a86de1a28d8bf0e39cfebd8a5bbb3f2d3aa5be82d44df35ac5` get the pending deposits by the transaction_hash from blockchain.
 1. `source=blockchain&asset=uuid&destination=1AK4LYE6PYwBmSYHQX3v2UsXXHTvCAsJeK` get the pending deposits by the public key from blockchain.
 1. `transaction_hash=7842f9c26f24b8a86de1a28d8bf0e39cfebd8a5bbb3f2d3aa5be82d44df35ac5` get pending deposits by transaction_hash.